-This year our courses move to the beautiful coast of north Northumberland where we have begun the renovation of a fine old victorian kitchen garden at Christon Bank.
+In 2014 our courses moved to the beautiful coast of north Northumberland where we have begun the renovation of a fine old Victorian kitchen garden.
 The renovation work provides an unusual opportunity for our students to be involved in the development of the garden infrastructure and planning.
 It's many years since the garden was in full use but the site is lucky enough to have a massively high brick wall along its east and north sides.
 The wall was built from the dutch bricks which were used as ballast by coal ships from Newcastle in the nineteenth century.
-We will be laying new paths, building new composting bins and replanting the top and soft fruit.

-The Christon Bank farmhouse has been lovingly restored by the Gilbert family and now includes a pond and wildflower meadow.
+The old farmhouse has been lovingly restored and now includes a pond and wildflower meadow.